-We have identified a material weakness in our internal control over financial reporting as of December 31, 2020.
+We identified material weaknesses in our internal control over financial reporting as of December 31, 2021 and 2020.
 If we are unable to develop and maintain an effective system of internal control over financial reporting, we may not be able to accurately report our financial results in a timely manner, which may adversely affect investor confidence in us and materially and adversely affect our business and operating results.

-Following the issuance of the SEC Statement on April 12, 2021, after consultation with our independent registered public accounting firm, our management and our audit committee concluded that, in light of the SEC Statement, it was appropriate to restate our previously issued audited financial statements as of and for the period ended December 31, 2020 (the "Restatement").
-See "-Our warrants are accounted for as liabilities and the changes in value of our warrants could have a material effect on our financial results."
+Following the issuance of the SEC Statement on April 12, 2021, our management and our audit committee concluded that, in light of the SEC Statement, it was appropriate to restate our previously issued audited financial statements as of and for the period ended December 31, 2020 (the "Restatement").
+See "Our warrants are accounted for as liabilities and the changes in value of our warrants could have a material effect on our financial results."
 As part of such process, we identified a material weakness in our internal controls over financial reporting.